Aphasia Lab Leadership

 Kacey Schlais is a graduate student in the Speech-Language Pathology Program at the University of South Carolina.
 She is from the suburbs of Chicago and graduated from South Carolina with a B.S in Public Health.
 She is excited to start working with the Aphasia Lab during her graduate studies.
 Kacey is very interested in learning more about neurogenic disorders as well as the treatment/rehabilitation for individuals with cochlear implants!

-Veronica Snell is a graduate student in the Speech-Language Therapy Master’s program at the University of South Carolina.
-She is from Princeton, New Jersey and graduated from Penn State University with a B.S. in Communication Sciences and Disorders and a minor in Human Development and Family Studies.
-Veronica is interested in working in a medical setting with children or with adults who have neurological disorders.
-In her free time, she enjoys trying new restaurants, spending time with friends and family and traveling.
-Veronica is excited to gain more experience and explore Columbia!
+Rayna Teague is a graduate student in the Speech-Language Pathology program at the University of South Carolina.
+She is from North Carolina and graduated from Western Carolina University with a B.S. in Communication Sciences and Disorders and a minor in Special Education.
+In her free time, she enjoys reading, bullet journaling, and spending time with my friends and family.
+She is interested in working with adults with neurogenetic communication disorders, so she is very excited to gain valuable knowledge from the Aging Brain Cohort and my graduate studies!

 Undergraduate Students